HeTM: Transactional Memory for Heterogeneous Systems: Defining the abstraction

+\item {P1. \textit{The behavior of every committed transaction has to be justifiable by the \textit{same} sequential execution containing only committed transactions, without contradicting real-time order.}}

+\item {P2. \textit{The behavior of any active transaction, even if it eventually aborts, has to be justifiable by \textit{some} sequential execution (possibly different) containing only committed transactions.}}

-We argue that property P1, which specifies the correctness semantics of committed transactions, remains adequate for the case of a \hetm system.
-In fact, to preserve the ease of use of the TM abstraction, speculation should serve solely to enhance efficiency, but be totally hidden to applications.
+\end{itemize} We argue that property P1 remains adequate for a \hetm system.
+In fact, to preserve the ease of use of the TM abstraction, speculation should serve solely to enhance efficiency, while being totally hidden to applications.
 As such, the consistency semantics of committed transactions should remain unaltered, even if speculation is used for efficiency reasons.

 Property P2, on the other hand, appears unfit to define the consistency semantics of \hetm platforms.
 In fact, the specification of P2 prohibits observing the updates of \textit{any} uncommitted transaction, thus including the updates of speculatively committed transactions.
 Hence, if a transaction $T$ attempted to read a data item updated by a speculatively committed transaction $T'$, P2 would oblige any \hetm implementation to block $T$ until the final outcome (commit/abort) of $T'$ is determined --- limiting the effectiveness of speculation to mask the costs of inter-device synchronization.